No results for ""

 To assign a context to a variation bucket and calculate the final variation:

-1. Get the context's attribute name from the rollout to assign the context.
-If this is not set, use the context's key.
+2. Get the context's attribute name from the rollout to assign the context, using the rollout's context kind to perform the attribute lookup.
+If the attribute is not set, use the context's key.

 1. Concatenate the flag's key, the flag's salt, and the context's attribute value.
 Concatenate them with periods, ..
 If there is a seed present, concatenate seed and the context's attribute value instead.